threedworld-mit/tdw/Documentation/lessons/audio/record_audio.md

 ## "Rube Goldberg" example controller

-[rube_goldberg.py](https://github.com/threedworld-mit/tdw/blob/master/Python/example_controllers/audio/rube_goldberg.py) combines a [photorealistic environment](../photorealism/overview.md), a [physics simulation](../physx/physx.md), and PyImpact.
+[rube_goldberg.py](https://github.com/threedworld-mit/tdw/blob/master/Python/example_controllers/audio/rube_goldberg.py) combines a [photorealistic environment](../photorealism/overview.md), a [physics simulation](../physx/physx.md), and Clatter.
 It creates a "Rube Goldberg machine" from a set of objects that will collide when the first is struck by a ball.

 Usage: `python3 rube_goldberg.py [ARGUMENTS]`